SchokiCoder/book_modern_c/src/21_debugging.md

 - you may get a new bug because of the print
 - it is slower to do

-"Wait that last one is not true, i can add all my 'printf' calls in 10 seconds flat."
+"Wait that last one is not true, I can add all my 'printf' calls in 10 seconds flat."
 Yes, you can but when is your debugging really done with just a few print calls?